 Once you’ve had your tropical fix, make your way to the Flower Dome across the plaza.
-This is the world’s largest greenhouse, packed with exquisite flowers and plants divided into seven different gardens — including a Mediterranean garden, a South American garden, and a South African garden.
-The flower dome also has a progressive French Mediterranean restaurant named Pollen.
+This is the largest glass greenhouse in the world, packed with exquisite flowers and plants divided into different gardens — including a Mediterranean garden, a South American garden, and a South African garden.
+The flower dome also has a French Mediterranean restaurant named Pollen.
 Located in between an olive grove, this restaurant focuses on dishes with seasonal produce and herbs grown from their in-house garden.
-The pan fried sea bream and cumin-infused rump of lamb come highly recommended.

 The Floral Fantasy, Heritage Gardens, and Sun Pavilion

 The Floral Fantasy is the newest addition to Gardens by the Bay.
 The exhibit comprises four diverse garden landscapes, each with a differing concept — Dance, Waltz, Float, and Drift.
 It also has a “4D” ride called “Flight of the Dragonfly,” which takes visitors on a journey through Gardens by the Bay from the perspective of a dragonfly.
-Admission runs $15 (SGD20) for adults and $9 (SGD12) for children.
+Admission runs $15 (20 SGD) for adults and $9 (12 SGD) for children.

 The Sun Pavilion will make you forget you’re even in Singapore.
 The exhibit has a number of desert-like landscapes with over 1,000 desert plants such as the Brazilian Turk’s Cap and the African Euphorbias.
-Admission is free between 9:00 AM to 9:00 PM.
-Situated right next to the Sun Pavilion is a hidden enclave with gigantic fish known as the Big Fish Aquarium.
-It’s not on the map, allowing you to ogle at huge black pacu, humongous catfish, alligator gars, and giant-sized Amazonian arapaima with only those savvy enough to find the aquarium as your company.
+Admission is free and opening hours are from 5 AM to 2 AM.
+Situated right next to the Sun Pavilion is a hidden area with gigantic fish known as the Big Fish Aquarium.
+It’s not on the map, allowing you to ogle at huge black pacu, humongous catfish, alligator gars, and giant-sized Amazonian arapaima with only those savvy enough to find the aquarium.

 The Serene Garden and Far East Organization Children’s Garden

-A short walk away from the Supertrees is another new exhibit, the Serene Garden, a Japanese-inspired outdoor landscape.
+A short walk away from the Supertrees is the Serene Garden, a Japanese-inspired outdoor landscape.
 The setting encompasses five acres of tranquillity and peace, as well as scenic views of the city’s skyline.
-Stroll through bubbling creeks featuring Blue Niyodo rocks and Bukit Timah granite, and check out plants including Bismarckias (endemic to Madagascar), elegant bamboo, and junipers carefully pruned to look like typical bonsai trees in Japanese Zen gardens.
+Stroll through bubbling creeks featuring Blue Niyodo rocks and Bukit Timah granite, and check out plants including Bismarckias (endemic to Madagascar), elegant bamboo, and junipers carefully pruned to look like typical bonsai trees in Japanese zen gardens.

-If you are traveling with children, it’s worth bringing them to this outdoor playground and waterpark.
+If you are traveling with children, it’s worth bringing them to the Far East Organization Children’s Garden.
 A number of features such as a Fish Fountain, spray jets, and water tunnels guarantee a fun day out.
 Temperatures in Singapore can reach highs of 90 degrees Fahrenheit, so it’s a perfect way to cool off and keep kids entertained.
 Make sure your child brings along swimwear, as they will most likely splash around and get wet.